Jean-BaptisteAC/Customer-classification/README.md

 ### Ordinal Encoding for Education and Month columns

 We will start the encoding with the easiest features.
 As there exists a hierarchical structure in the Education and Month columns, we need to encode those values while respecting the order of the values.
-For instance as a secondary education should be considered longer than a primairy education, the preprocessed data should reflects this link.
+For instance as a secondary education should be considered longer than a primary education, the preprocessed data should reflect this link.

 ```
 df["education"].unique()
 ```
-The Ordinal Encoder from **scikit-learn** helps us assign an integer proportinal to the level of education of each client.
+The Ordinal Encoder from **scikit-learn** helps us assign an integer proportional to the level of education of each client.

 ```
 from sklearn.preprocessing import OrdinalEncoder